Can Real Silver Jewellery Turn Black?

 Put your jewellery on last when getting dressed.
 If you are wearing jewellery while you apply cosmetics, or not washing hands with soap and water and drying them properly before putting your sterling silver jewellery on blackening or smudging can occur as tiny particles of chemical compounds found in make-up settles on the jewellery.

 Storing sterling silver in an airtight container or jewellery box away from the light, moisture and other tarnished jewellery should also keep it fairly free of tarnish but it will still need a clean every now and then to keep it looking beautiful.

 The Best Ways to Clean Tarnished Silver Jewellery

 Rubbing sterling silver firmly with a good quality, anti-tarnish cloth designed for cleaning sterling silver should remove most tarnishing.
 Silver dips are also quite good but some Jewellery Home Cleaning Remedies also work well as long as you don't use harsh brushes or cloths that can scratch silver.
 The methods below are for silver only; jewellery set with gems, stones, pearls, crystals or plating will need to be cleaned differently.

 Detergent and Water

-Cleaning silver in warm soapy water is easy and simple if the jewellery isn't too tarnished.
+Cleaning silver in warm water and a mild dishwashing detergent is easy and simple if the jewellery isn't too tarnished.
 Just make sure it is thoroughly rinsed in clean water and dried properly.

 Magic Aluminium Foil & Bicarb